SoftwareCornwall/m2m-apprentices-july-2019/README.md

 # Missio to Mars: Apprentices - July 2019

-Code created at the iamdigital Mission to Mars in July 2019, hosted at the Cornwall College campus in St. Austell.
+Code created at the iamdigital Mission to Mars in July 2019, hosted at the Cornwall College campus in Pool.
 Students were given the support of a team of mentors from local education and businesses and tasked to complete the provided manoeuvrability challenges.

 ## Results